nextstrain/docs.nextstrain.org/src/reference/faq.rst

 What are Docker, Conda, Mamba, WSL, etc.?
 -----------------------------------------

-`Docker <https://docker.com/>`_ is a container system available for all platforms.
+`Docker <https://docker.com/>`_ is a container management system that allows you to run isolated software images without disrupting or *being* disrupted by other software you have installed (e.g., on your computer, your shared cluster, etc.).
-When you use Docker to run Nextstrain components, you don’t need to manage any other Nextstrain software dependencies as validated versions are already bundled into `a container image by the Nextstrain team <https://github.com/nextstrain/docker-base/>`_.
+When you use Nextstrain's Docker runtime, you need to install Docker yourself but don't need to manage any other Nextstrain software dependencies as validated versions are already bundled into `a container image by the Nextstrain team <https://github.com/nextstrain/docker-base/>`__.

-`Conda <https://docs.conda.io/en/latest/>`_ is a package and environment management system that allows you to install Python and other software into controlled environments without disrupting other software you have installed (e.g., on your computer, your shared cluster, etc.).
+`Conda <https://docs.conda.io/en/latest/>`_ is a package and environment management system that allows you to install Python and other software into controlled environments without disrupting other software you have installed.
 Miniconda is the minimal installation of the ``conda`` command, the command-line interface to Conda.
+When you use Nextstrain's Conda runtime, you don't need to install Conda yourself or manage any other Nextstrain software dependencies as validated versions are already locked into `a package by the Nextstrain team <https://github.com/nextstrain/conda-base/>`__.
+When you use Nextstrain's ambient runtime, we provide an example of how to set it up using Conda.

 `Mamba <https://github.com/mamba-org/mamba>`_ is a drop-in replacement for most ``conda`` functionality that provides faster installation times, especially for complex environments like the one Nextstrain requires.